Torquay-Jan Juc

 Rural Townships

-Deans Marsh and Moriac are the key smaller rural townships in the municipality, both offering a valued rural residential lifestyle.
+Deans Marsh and Moriac are smaller rural townships that offer access to the rural hinterland and a highly valued rural residential lifestyle.

 Due to servicing and environmental constraints, these towns will not play a significant role in meeting future land supply needs for the municipality and instead, the ongoing sustainability of towns will be the focus.